-Visit the ASPCA Pet Care website for full lists on toxic plants and substances to keep away from your pets.
+Visit the ASPCA Pet Care website for complete lists on toxic plants and substances to keep away from your pets.

 In the event that you feel your pet may have ingested something toxic, ASPCA poison control is available 24 hours a day, 365 days a year.
 They can be reached by calling (888) 426-4435.
 A $65 consultation fee may be applied to your credit card.

-Use these links as a quick resource for toxic foods, plants, and common household items
+Use these links as a quick pet health resource for toxic foods, plants, and common household items

 The Canine Influenza Virus has made its way into the Triangle, and is highly contagious.
 Get the info you need by scheduling an infectious disease consultation and exam, and by visiting the American Veterinary Medical Association Canine Influenza educational website.